 exchange for the issue of equity and warrants.
 Prior to the recapitalisation certain debt holders were also shareholders of the Company.
 Interpretation 19 'Extinguishing Financial liabilities with equity instruments' ("Int 19") does not apply to transactions where the creditor is also a direct or indirect shareholder and is acting in the capacity of shareholder.
-In the accounting for the recapitalisation judgement is required in determining whether such debt holders who were also shareholders were acting in their capacity as shareholders.
+In the accounting for the recapitalisation judgement is required in determining whether such debt holders who were also shareholders.
 Where such debt holders were considered to be acting in their capacity as shareholders no gain or loss was recognised in the profit and loss account on the extinguishment of the debt.